Dummi26/mers/docs/intro.md

 Let's force the user to give us their name.

-For this, we'll do what any not-insane person would do: Ask them repeatedly until they listen to us.
+For this, we'll do what any not-insane person would do: Ask them repeatedly until they answer.

     username := ""
     loop {